gwen-interpreter/gwen/README.md

 New capabilities, improvements, and fixes are all valid candidates for contribution.
 Submissions can be made using pull requests.
 Each submission is reviewed and verified by the project [maintainers](#maintainers) before being integrated and released to the community.
-We ask that all code submissions include unit tests.
+We ask that all code sbmissions include unit tests.

 By submitting contributions, you agree to release your work under the [license](#license) that covers this software.